BPP-Education-Group/bpp-technical-test/README.md

 2. The refactored code should still create all the resources from Part 1, and:
    - Allows the Instance Type to be parameterised
    - Allows the Environment Tag to be parameterised
-3. The Terraform state should not be modified during the refactoring process.
+3. The AWS resources should not be modified during the refactoring process.

 ### Instructions